 - A resident or staff member notices a violaton of the Town's ordinances, whether it relates to the General Code of Ordinances, Comprehensive Plan or Land Development Code.

-- Notifying the Town through the Building Department or by completing and returning the Code Complaint form found on this page to begin the process of investigation.
+- Notifying the Town by completing and returning the Code Complaint form by email at email@example.com to begin the process of investigation.

 - The Code Enforcement Officer may pay a friendly visit to inform the property owner of the violation first.